-4. Comparing TOHM and Bonferroni's Bounds
+4. Comparing TOHM and Bonferroni's bounds

 In fields such as high energy physics and astrophysics, experiments are often characterized by a search of one signal over a wide pool of possibilities.
-The simplest possible way to tackle this problem using classical multiple hypothesis testing is to use Bonferroni correction (Bonferroni (1935, 1936)).
-The Bonferroni bound for the global p-value is
+The simplest possible way to tackle this problem using classical MHT is to use Bonferroni correction (Bonferroni, 1935, 1936).
+The Bonferroni bound for